 Creating a Personal Feedback Loop

-Journaling is a simple, low-tech tool.
-A few minutes daily or weekly helps you spot patterns in energy, thoughts, and friction.
-Reflection is the antidote to autopilot and keeps your purpose front and center.
+Commit to regular, compassionate check-ins.
+Journaling for a few minutes daily or weekly helps you notice patterns in energy and friction.
+Reflection prevents autopilot and keeps purpose front and center.

 “True alignment requires the courage to question everything you’ve built—to admit that some of the things you’ve worked hardest for might not actually matter.”